 5. Goal Setting

 I believe goal setting is not all it has cracked up to be.
-It is not, as has been often suggested, a means by which we may rigidly dictate our futures or dictate outcomes.
-Life is not predictable so rather than goal setting being used as rigid too to obtain something, it should be instead be a guide to our actions.
-Goal setting has been shown by a raft of research an effective strategy consistently verified across performance tasks, groups of people, methods, and performance settings.
+It is not, as some often suggest, a means by which we may rigidly dictate our future experiences.
+Life is not predictable.
+So rather than using goal-setting as a rigid tool to obtain something, it should instead be a guide to our actions.
+A raft of research has identified goal setting as an effective strategy across performance tasks, groups, methods, and performance settings.
 However, recent research suggests the benefits of goal setting have been overstated (Ordonez et al., 2009)11

-Goal setting seems so straight forward.
+Goal setting seems so straightforward.
 Make your goals SMART; Specific, Measurable, Achievable, Relevant, and Time-bound and you're away in a hack.
 It's a cute acronym, but it is often misleading.
-In Goals Gone Wild, researchers identified specific negative side effects of goal setting, including neglect of non-goal areas of life, distorted preferences for risk, rise in unethical behaviour, inhibited learning, damage to organisational culture, and reduced intrinsic motivation.
-Therefore, any psychological skills training incorporating a goal setting element, must be carefully thought out.
+In Goals Gone Wild, researchers identified specific negative side effects of goal setting.
+These included neglect of non-goal areas of life, distorted preferences for risk, rise in unethical behaviour, inhibited learning, damage to organisational culture, and reduced intrinsic motivation.
+Therefore, we've got to carefully think through any psychological skills training program incorporating a goal-setting element.

 The athlete knows their sport, and they know what the pinnacle of achievement at their particular level in that sport is.
 Therefore, we don't have to set that as a goal – it's set already.
 Now, whether they believe they can achieve it or not is a different matter.
-So, the only goal worth setting is the goal to focus on the task at hand – the drill they are practicing now, the set of drills comprising this element of the training session, today's training session.
-In this the athlete will build momentum.
+So, the only goal worth setting is the goal to focus on the task at hand.
+It is the drill we are practising now, the set of drills comprising this element of the training session.
+In this, we build momentum in the write direction.

 The athlete must stay present and compete with only themselves in this particular drill or exercise at this particular moment.
-All thought and pursuit of externalised goals takes them out of the only moment they can be effective.
-The cumulative effect of this process over time is they gradually become exceptional and reach the highest level.
+All thought and pursuit of externalised goals take them out of the only moment they can be effective.
+The cumulative effect of this process over time is they reach exceptional levels of performance.
 Building momentum is the key.

 A Self Determined Approach

-In all human endeavour, however, the most important ingredient in high performance and the realisation of success (however you may define it) is interest and curiosity.
-It is my strongly held view, although I remain open to exceptions, is that if we are low on curiosity and high on a sense of duty, then we have more struggle than fun.
+The most important ingredient in high performance and the realisation of success (however you may define it) is interest and curiosity.
+It is my strongly held view that if we are low on curiosity and high on a sense of duty, then we have more struggle than fun.
 What I mean is, if motivation is primarily extrinsic, then our time in the game won't last.
 This doesn't mean a sense of duty cannot spur us on–it can.
 We may internalise and adopt extrinsic factors as our own, otherwise known in self-determination literature as “introjected”, “identified”, or “integrated” regulation.
 For more on these concepts see Deci & Ryan (2000) 12.

 What we try to achieve or experience in all of this effort towards superior performance, is self-realisation.
 Who am I?
 Who are you, beyond this thing you do?
 This is the ultimate question that we all eventually have to answer.
-In the end, we will be remembered for how we made others feel, not for what we did.
+In the end, people will remember us for how we made them feel, not for what we did.
 Medals, awards, accolades, recognition and applause count for nothing if we fail to know ourselves.
-The route to this, I have come to understand, is to immerse yourself in the work for its own sake, for the joy of it.
+The route to this, I have found, is to immerse yourself in the work for its own sake, for the joy of it.
 If you do, you'll have lived a life worth living, and your achievements will be a reflection.